Consolidated Steel Corporation: After the war

 Going into the legal proceedings surrounding the planned acquisition by the Columbia Steel Company (a U.S. Steel subsidiary), at the beginning of the year 1947 Consolidated Steel owned and operated plants in Los Angeles, Vernon, Fresno, Berkeley and Taft in California, and in Phoenix, Arizona and Orange, Texas.

 The company name was changed to Consolidated Western Steel Corp. on 1 July 1948.
-A separate company with the same name was incorporated in Delaware on 31 August 1948, on the date of purchase by Columbia.
+A separate company with the same name was incorporated in Delaware on 31 August 1948, marking the acquisition for $12,481,221 by U.S. Steel.

-The WPS assets along with some other assets of Consolidated were eventually sold in 1948 for over $17 million to Columbia Steel.
-The former President and Chairman of Consolidated Steel's board, Alden G. Roach, became President of Consolidated Western and of Columbia.
-Consolidated Western was later merged directly into the parent company, US Steel.

-After the sale to Columbia, the remaining assets of Consolidated Steel were folded into a new company known as Consolidated Liquidating Corporation, which was dissolved on February 29, 1952.